 Requesting ENGL 107/108

 ENGL 107 and 108 use the same textbooks and share the same student learning outcomes as ENGL 101 and 102.
-However, these courses are intended for international students for whom English is an additional language, and are taught by instructors with backgrounds in second-language writing instruction.
-If you prefer to take one of these courses, please email the Transfer and Placement Coordinator at firstname.lastname@example.org.
+However, ENGL 107 and 108 are intended for students who may be English Language Learners, or who use English as an additional language (not their first).
+These courses are taught by instructors with backgrounds in second-language writing instruction.
+If you prefer to take one of these courses, please email the Transfer and Placement Coordinator at email@example.com.